reactjs/react.dev/beta/src/content/learn/writing-markup-with-jsx.md

 />
 ```

-You can [find all these attributes in the React DOM Elements.](TODO) If you get one wrong, don't worry—React will print a message with a possible correction to the [browser console.](https://developer.mozilla.org/docs/Tools/Browser_Console)
+You can [find all these attributes in the list of DOM component props.](/reference/react-dom/components/common) If you get one wrong, don't worry—React will print a message with a possible correction to the [browser console.](https://developer.mozilla.org/docs/Tools/Browser_Console)

 <Pitfall>